 Stage 5 – Red Plus Plus

 If another school rule is broken they are reminded of the school rules for the 5th time.
 The procedure outlined in stage 1 is followed.
 Their card remains red and the pupil should go to the Deputy Head for appropriate “time out”.
-The detention time will be extended from ten to fifteen minutes at break time.
-Again, this will be supervised by a member of staff from the phase.
-Parents are informed their child has reached this stage by class teacher.
+The incident will be recorded onto SIMS and also onto C-POMs by the Deputy Head.

 Stage 6 – Internal Exclusion with Learning Mentors or Leadership Team.

 Rewards – BEST

 The children are rewarded using a system called BEST.
 BEST points are given by members of staff and these will be recorded individually on their BEST card which is displayed in the classroom.
 BEST points can be collected by showing a positive attitude to school through behaviour and learning, following the school rules and the school vision.
 Any member of staff can give a BEST point at any point in the day.

 Individual BEST points will be recognised and celebrated in the awards assembly and a badge will be awarded, recognising the consistent determination to succeed in both learning and behaviour through BEST.

-BEST badge awards and sanctions are recorded onto the school’s SIMS Behaviour package so that Learning Mentors and members of the school’s Leadership Team can monitor behaviour in classes and of pupils.
+BEST badge awards as well as sanctions are recorded onto the school’s SIMS Behaviour package so that Learning Mentors and members of the school’s Leadership Team can monitor behaviour in classes and of pupils.
 This allows the school to recognise classes showing extended good behaviour in assembly as well as supporting pupil’s meeting our high standards.

 Our aim is for all pupils to be ambassadors of Holbrook Primary.